twbs/bootstrap/site/content/docs/5.3/utilities/colors.md

 Colorize text with color utilities.
 If you want to colorize links, you can use the [`.link-*` helper classes]({{< docsref "/helpers/colored-links" >}}) which have `:hover` and `:focus` states.

 {{< callout info >}}
-Color utilities like `.text-*` that generated from our original `$theme-colors` Sass map don't yet respond to color modes, howver, any `.text-*-emphasis` utility will.
+Color utilities like `.text-*` that generated from our original `$theme-colors` Sass map don't yet respond to color modes, however, any `.text-*-emphasis` utility will.
 This will be resolved in v6.
 {{< /callout >}}

 {{< example >}}